jakub-gawryl/ibiznes-integration/README.md

 // Create XML structure
 const resultXml = ibiz.getXml();

-// resultXml can be sent via
+// resultXml can be sent via express or saved as file and serverd
+// via standard http server (eg. Apache) or FTP...

 ```